 No special patient preparation is required for contrast enhancement in body CT.
 In patients undergoing abdominal or pelvic examination, opacification of the bowel may be valuable in scan interpretation.

-In addition to the general precaution previously described, it is advisable to insure that patients are adequately hydrated prior to examination.
+In addition to the general precaution previously described, it is advisable to ensure that patients are adequately hydrated prior to examination.
 Patient motion, including respiration, can markedly affect image quality; therefore, patient cooperation is essential.
 The use of an intravascular contrast medium can obscure tumors in patients undergoing CT evaluation of the liver resulting in a false negative diagnosis.
-Dynamic CT scanning is the procedure of choice for malignant tumor enhancement.
-(See CLINICAL PHARMACOLOGY).
+Dynamic CT scanning is the procedure of choice for malignant tumor enhancement (see CLINICAL PHARMACOLOGY).

 MD-76R may be administered by intravenous bolus injection, by rapid infusion, or by a combination of both.

-For vascular opacification, a bolus injection of 25-50 mL may be used, repeated as necessary.
+For vascular opacification, a bolus injection of 25 to 50 mL may be used, repeated as necessary.
 When prolonged arterial or venous phase enhancement is required, and for the enhancement of specific lesions, a rapid infusion of 100 mL may be used.

 INTRAVENOUS DIGITAL SUBTRACTION ANGIOGRAPHY